Praveenkumar19/PraveenMasupatri.github.io/README.md

 ## Objective

-My journey in Computer Science Engineering and working in Accenture in various roles ranging from Incident Response, Application Support Analyst, Product Support Analyst and Consulting role for 4 years has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC).
+With a background in Computer Science Engineering and 4 years of experience at Accenture, I have held diverse roles including Incident Response, Application Support, Product Support, Consulting, and Systems Administration.
+This journey has fueled my passion for cybersecurity, and I am now eager to transition into the field, with a focus on roles within Security Operations Centers (SOC), Threat Intelligence, Cloud Security, or Vulnerability Management.
+I am driven to apply my skills to enhance security operations and contribute to safeguarding digital infrastructures.

 ## Skills